 Kidneys are the body’s natural filter.
-During the day, the kidneys filters about 60 liters of blood, and clean it of toxins.
+During the day, the kidneys filter about 60 liters of blood and clean it of toxins.
 If the kidney fails to function a person can be poisoned by the very products that keep them alive.
 In addition to cleansing, the kidneys complete other important processes of vital activity.

-The kidneys are a very vulnerable organ, one of the first to be attack by pathogens.
+The kidneys are a very vulnerable organ, one of the first to be attacked by pathogens.
 They quickly become inflamed with colds or infections hit the genitourinary system, as well as diseases of the gastrointestinal tract.
 The following are the most common kidney disease…

-With the formation of kidney stones can come any infection of the urinary tract, endocrine diseases and metabolic disorders.
+With the formation of kidney stones can come any infection of the urinary tract, endocrine diseases, and metabolic disorders.
 The cause of the disease may be with some types of drugs.
 The start of the disease is often asymptomatic, but then an aching or sharp pain may appear.

 If the stone is in the way of the flow of urine, a sharp pain may suddenly arise causing renal colic.
-At the same time symptoms such as fevers, chills, nausea, and blood pressure rise may start to appear.
+At the same time, symptoms such as fevers, chills, nausea, and blood pressure rise may start to appear.
 The attack is manifested by frequent and painful urination urge.
 After a strong attack or after exercise blood may appear when urinating.

 Pyelonephritis is an infectious-inflammatory disease of the kidneys.
-Some factors contributing to the development of the disease include: hypothermia, poor diet, physical overload and mental overexertion.
+Some factors contributing to the development of the disease include hypothermia, poor diet, physical overload, and mental overexertion.
 The risk of pyelonephritis is increased in chronic inflammatory diseases, lowered immunity, diabetes mellitus.
 The disease is manifested by pain in the lower back, a fever, weakness, headache, loss of appetite, and possibly nausea.

 Glomerulonephritis is an acute or chronic inflammation of the glomeruli.
 The disease develops after pneumonia, tonsillitis or erysipelas skin.
-Symptoms include low back pain, general weakness and malaise, fever, edema, dark urine.
+Symptoms include low back pain, general weakness, and malaise, fever, edema, dark urine.

 Kidney disease affects more people than anything else.
 In America, kidney disease affects about 7 percent of the population.
-According to statistics, most kidney disease symptoms occur in women, but male kidney disease are usually heavy and in advanced forms.
+According to statistics, most kidney disease symptoms occur in women, but male kidney disease is usually heavy and in advanced forms.
 This is due to the reluctance of the strong half of humanity to visit doctors for their kidneys and the inexplicable unwillingness to monitor their health.
 Meanwhile, signs of kidney disease begin to appear.